 The D5600 will ship with a 24.2-megapixel CMOS sensor.
 Like the sensor found in the D5500, it lacks an anti-aliasing filter.
 This can increase the instances of moiré, a strange effect caused by extremely fine or complicated patterns, but it makes for sharper, clearer images on the whole and is generally seen as a positive move.

 Overall, we were impressed by the D5600 during our brief encounter with it at CES.
 However, with a retail price of $799.95, it’s definitely on the expensive end for an entry-level DSLR, but not unexpectedly so considering its robust feature set.
-For those looking for the same great image quality at a lower price, check out our other reviews of entry-level DSLRs.
+For those looking for the same great image quality at a lower price, check out our list of the best cameras.